zio/zio-http/docs/website/docs/v1.x/getting-started.md

 ### ZIO Integration

-To return a ZIO effect value, you can create effectful HTTP apps using `collectZIO` and wrap `Response` in ZIO using `wrapZIO`.
+For creating effectful apps, you can use `collectZIO` and wrap `Response` using `wrapZIO` to produce ZIO effect value.

 ```scala
 val app = Http.collectZIO[Request] {